 General guidance in continuing research and review literature related to the chosen topic for the senior essay.
 Support for crafting a sound and interesting argument, resulting in an outline of main points for the senior essay.

-Prerequisite: Interdisciplinary Studies 390.
+Prerequisite: Mathematics 390 or Interdisciplinary Studies 390.
 2 Credits.